fxamacker/cbor/README.md

 CBOR is a concise binary alternative to JSON, and is specified in [RFC 7049](https://tools.ietf.org/html/rfc7049).

 This CBOR library is as easy as Go's ```encoding/json```.
-It can be used in a wide variety of projects.

-This CBOR library is as easy as Go's ```encoding/json```.
 It's a great fit for a wide variety of projects using CBOR.

 It’s small enough for IoT.
 And reliable enough for [WebAuthn (FIDO2) servers](https://github.com/fxamacker/webauthn).
 It avoids crashes and exploits when decoding malicious CBOR data.